lyc0826/COMIGHT/README.md

 #### **Convert Markdown into Word**

 - Converts Markdown text into Word documents, keeping formats and styles as the original.
+If there are tables in the document, the tables will be extracted into Excel worksheets in the meantime.

 #### **Export Document Table into Word Document**